brucemack/brucemack.github.io/ampersand/index.md

 ![Talker](assets/talker.jpg)

-The conference bridge inside of the Ampersand node transmits the talker ID corresponding to **whichever line the current audio activity is coming from**.
+The conference bridge inside of the Ampersand node transmits the TALKERID corresponding to **whichever line the current audio activity is coming from**.
 Any time the source of the audio changes (i.e. when a new person starts talking) the TALKERID telemetry message should be sent to all connected nodes that are receiving the audio feed.
 The TALKERID is re-asserted every 10 seconds for the